 Investment income, gains and losses are allocated to the appropriate fund.
+(A company limited by guarantee)

 2. Critical accounting estimates and areas of judgment

 Estimates and judgments are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.